-Living and working in Colorado
+Living and Working in Colorado

 Although its economy was originally built on the mining industry, Colorado is now a center of tourism, with $1.8 billion spent per year at ski resorts.
 Other industries are booming as well--according to Forbes, three of the eight Fortune 500 companies in the state focus on telecommunications.

-The unemployment rate in Colorado was 8.5 percent in July 2011, below the national average of 9.1 percent, according to the Colorado Department of Labor and Employment.
+The unemployment rate in Colorado was 4.2 percent in March 2015, below the national average of 5.5 percent, according to the Colorado Department of Labor and Employment.
 The leisure and hospitality, professional and business services, and manufacturing sectors saw the greatest gains.